 “Why would you think that?”
 I asked.
 “I might have meant having him jailed or dumped on some abandoned island in the Caribbean.”

 He eyed me.
 “But you didn’t.”

 I waved away his question.
 We’d said no more lies.
 And if I didn’t tell him what I had planned, he wouldn’t be complicit in my crimes.

 What a creature I was turning into.
 Apparently I didn’t need McNaught to make me unrecognizable to my past self.

-I moved on from there before Marcus could demand I answer him, detailing the unconventional agreement John and I had come to and then recounting the early days of our marriage.
+I moved on before Marcus could demand an answer, detailing the unconventional agreement John and I had come to and then recounting the early days of our marriage.
 I talked about my initial fear of Henry, which Marcus understood without need for further explanation.

 “Why do you think I only take lovers who are smaller than me?” he said.

 Father had left scars on him too.
 They might not be visible, like mine were, but they were there nonetheless.